Home improvements and alterations

 You will need our permission to make improvements if we own the freehold of your home, or your home is on an L&Q estate where there are restrictions as to what improvements are acceptable.

 We will consider all applications for improvements or alterations affecting the building you live in and the surrounding areas.
 This includes communal areas, gardens, roof and loft spaces - but we must guarantee that the structure of the building remains safe for all occupants and ensure that any changes made do not adversely affect the rights of other individuals who live in the building or on the estate.

 On occasion, there may be a different freeholder who owns the building, estate or land that your home is situated on.
 In these situations the freeholder's permission is normally required – if it is not L&Q.

-For leasehold shared ownership houses, it is likely that you purchased your home through shared ownership and, as such, we own a share of the house.
-This mean you will need our written permission for certain alterations until you own 100% of the property and become the freeholder.
+For shared ownership houses, you will need our written permission for certain alterations until you own 100% of the property and become the freeholder.

 For freehold houses on L&Q estates, there may be restrictions which do not allow you to undertake major home improvements without our consent.